Incompressible Optimal Transport and Applications in Fluid Mixing: Problem Formulation

 It is this constraint which gives fluid mixing much of its structure as well as its associated challenges.

 In addition to incompressibility, allowable flow fields $v$ will also need to satisfy some appropriate boundary conditions, typically either the \emph{no-flux} condition $v \cdot \hat{n} \equiv 0$ on $\partial \Omega$ or the \emph{no-slip} condition $v \equiv 0$ on $\partial \Omega$, depending on the model considered.
-Again, however, we will delay this choice, but for notational purposes, we will use $V$ to denote the space of allowable vector fields.
-That said, we will assume that $V$ forms a vector space.
+Again, however, we will delay this choice, but will use $V$ to denote the space of allowable vector fields.
+We will assume that $V$ forms a vector space.